Strauss-Kahn may play role in French left's campaign

 "This is a man who has devoted his life to the public domain, whose passion is politics, who is committed to the left," Moscovici said.
 "How could he stay out of the supreme confrontation when we have Nicolas Sarkozy in front of us and a categorical imperative to beat him?"

-Benoit Hamon, Socialist Party spokesman, was more cautious, telling a news conference Strauss-Kahn's voice could be useful in the left's campaign but was not essential.
+Socialist Party spokesman Benoit Hamon was more cautious, telling a news conference Strauss-Kahn's voice could be useful in the left's campaign but was not essential.

-Socialist Party leader and Hollande's rival Martine Aubry suggested the former IMF chief still had a contribution to make on both the domestic and international political scene.

-"I know he wants to be useful and I know his voice and his abilities will count for a lot for the left, for France for Europe.
-Let's let him talk," she told France 2 television.
+Hollande's rival Martine Aubry is a few points behind in polls, both with enough support to defeat centre-right Sarkozy.

 Strauss-Kahn's public relations adviser Anne Hommel told reporters massed outside his Paris apartment that he would speak in public in the two weeks for the first time since his May arrest in New York on charges, later dropped, of attempted rape.